MicroPhase/fpga-docs/source/DEV_BOARD/MIZAR-Z7/MIZAR-Z7_Reference_Manual.md

 ### ○USB JTAG

-​	We have incorporated the JTAG download and debug circuitry into the board, enabling users to develop and debug ZYNQ through a USB cable.
+​	We have incorporated the JTAG download and debug circuitry into the board, enabling users to develop and debUIug ZYNQ through a USB cable.

 ### ○Boot Config